 Montenegro has plenty of mountains, and the ride bordering the Piva River up to the Bosnian frontier was one of the most beautiful roads we’d ever driven.
 Crossing the national park will leave you breathless.
 You’ll have to drive through 18 tunnels carved through the rocks, though they look more like caves than tunnels.

 This region is perfect for rafting and other adventurous activities, so go ahead and try some if you’d like.
 However, we think that simply driving around this part of Europe was an adventure in itself.
+If you don’t have your own car, you can take a tour and visit Durmitor Park from Kotor.

 We crossed to Bosnia through deep forests after making a stop at Scepan Polje, on one of the most dangerous border crossings in Europe.
 It’s hard to get there due to the conditions of the road (and we were soaking wet due to a storm), so be careful if you decide to take this route.